Many families struggle with the internal debate on whether they want more children.

 I love being the mom of an only child; I feel so balanced.

-My sole mission on earth was never to bear children and child rear endlessly, therefor it’s probably easier for me than most to feel go about having an only child.
+My sole mission on earth was never to marry and bear children endlessly; it ain’t 1912 anymore!
+Therefore, it’s probably easier for me than most to feel content about having an only child.

 Nope!